moja-global/mentorship/google-summer-of-code/GSOC-STUDENT-TEMPLATE.md

 ### About me

-> Introduce yourself here in a brief manner.
-Try to answer basic qustions like Who are you?
-What are your interest?.
+> Introduce yourself here in a concise manner.
+Try to answer basic questions like Who are you?
+What are your interests?
 Add your name, personal details and contact information (Slack ID, E-Mail).

 ### What you expect from the mentor? (optional)

 > This field is optional.
-You can put your preference for what kind of mentorship will work the best for you.
-Anything that you want your mentor to have or follow.
-Anything regarding tech stack or experience can be put here.
+You can choose what kind of mentorship will work best for you.
+You can put anything regarding technologies you might know or have experience in here.